Adolf Kabo

-Adolf Kabo (3 March 1960 – 4 April 2021) was an Indonesian footballer who played for the Indonesian national team.
+Adolf Kabo (3 March 1960 – 4 April 2021) was an Indonesian footballer who played for the Indonesia national team.

 Career

 Born in 1960, in Manokwari, Indonesia, Kabo played for hometown club Perseman Manokwari between 1983 and 1988.
 As a result of his performances with Perseman Manokwari, Kabo received a call up from the Indonesia national team to play at the 1985 Brunei Merdeka Games.
 A year later, on 21 September 1986, Kabo scored in a 1–1 draw with Qatar at the 1986 Asian Games in South Korea.